- What is a colostomy?

 - Diet may affect your seal.
 Foods that cause watery output are more likely to break a seal than a thicker discharge.

 - Physical activities may affect wearing time.
-Swimming, very strenuous sports, or anything that makes you sweat may shorten wearing time.
+Swimming, very strenuous sports, or anything that makes you sweat may shorten wear time.